mademuliana/laravel-api/README.md

     cp .env.example .env

-Generate a new application key

-    php artisan key:generate

-Generate a new JWT authentication secret key

-    php artisan jwt:generate

-Run the database migrations (**Set the database connection in .env before migrating**)
+**Make sure you set the correct database connection information before running the migrations** Run the database migrations (**Set the database connection in .env before migrating**)

     php artisan migrate

-Start the local development server

-    php artisan serve

-You can now access the server at http://localhost:8000

-**TL;DR command list**

-    git clone git@github.com:gothinkster/laravel-realworld-example-app.git
-    cd laravel-realworld-example-app
-    composer install
-    cp .env.example .env
-    php artisan key:generate
-    php artisan jwt:generate

-**Make sure you set the correct database connection information before running the migrations** [Environment variables](#environment-variables)

-    php artisan migrate
-    php artisan serve

-## Database seeding

-**Populate the database with seed data with relationships which includes users, articles, comments, tags, favorites and follows.
-This can help you to quickly start testing the api or couple a frontend and start using it with ready content.**
+**Populate the database with seed data.
+This can help you to quickly start testing the api or start using it with ready content.
+And avoid to use manual/db/eloquent insertion for table that doesn't have default value.
+Always use factory to populate that kind table**

-Open the DummyDataSeeder and set the property values as per your requirement
+Open the DummyDataSeeder and set the factory you want to run

     database/seeds/DummyDataSeeder.php

 Run the database seeder and you're done